 The frequency of homework tasks will vary from subject to subject depending on how often a class is taught.
-English, maths and science should set weekly homework tasks, history, geography and French or Spanish set fortnightly.
+English, maths and science should set weekly homework tasks.
+History, geography and French or Spanish set fortnightly.
 Other subjects will set homework as appropriate.
-Some homework tasks may be linked to knowledge organisers but subjects have discretion to set tasks which they feel bests reinforces the skills or knowledge covered in their recent curriculum.
+Some homework tasks may be linked to knowledge organisers (available on the website) but subjects have discretion to set tasks which they feel bests reinforces the skills or knowledge covered in their recent curriculum.